 Imagine if I had known what and what to do, I wouldn’t have been that concerned, But the Good news today is, I am going to give you 7 solid ways through which you can resolve your playstore not working, or probably not downloading nor responding.
 I will advice you seat tight, grab a cup of Coca-Cola to share a feeling lol.

-7 Ways to resolve Google Playstore not working
+7 Ways How To Fix Google Playstore not working or not responding

 1. Clear the Google Play Store cache